BryceGattis/SDL2DShmup/README.md

 # SDL2DShmup
 A basic 2D shoot 'em up style game made with SDL.

 This version of the game is fully playable.
-There are no UI elements, but the stage resets after ~2 seconds after death.
+There is a current score shown, and the stage resets after ~2 seconds after death.

 ## Controls